Chautauqua: self-hostable audiobook pipeline (BNM, multi-backend TTS, M4B export). Mirror of github.com/elog08/chautauqua.

 Linux

-Linux machines can use the local CPU backends, the vLLM backend with an NVIDIA GPU, or cloud backends (Voxtral, Gemini).
+Linux machines can use the local CPU backends, a local NVIDIA CUDA worker, or the Gemini cloud backend.

 # 1. Install system deps